 Ezekiel 1:22-28 tells us, “Now over the heads of the living beings there was something like an expanse, like the awesome gleam of crystal, spread out over their heads.
 Under the expanse their wings were stretched out straight, one toward the other; each one also had two wings covering its body on the one side and on the other.
 I also heard the sound of their wings like the sound of abundant waters as they went, like the voice of the Almighty, a sound of tumult like the sound of an army camp; whenever they stood still, they dropped their wings.
 And there came a voice from above the expanse that was over their heads; whenever they stood still, they dropped their wings.
 Now above the expanse that was over their heads there was something resembling a throne, like lapis lazuli in appearance; and on that which resembled a throne, high up, was a figure with the appearance of a man.
 Then I noticed from the appearance of His loins and upward something like glowing metal that looked like fire all around within it, and from the appearance of His loins and downward I saw something like fire; and there was a radiance around Him.
 As the appearance of the rainbow in the clouds on a rainy day, so was the appearance of the surrounding radiance.
 Such was the appearance of the likeness of the glory of the Lord.
 And when I saw it, I fell on my face and heard a voice speaking.”

-Let’s explain all of this: God is fire, a spiritual fire, a holy fire.
-When man connects with God, man has to see God in a way that his eyes can see into the Spiritual realm.
-So God gave us Spiritual eyes to see and Spiritual ears to hear, so that we can look into the Spiritual realm because we too, have a spirit, but when God comes down to man then God has to have a physical element such as fire and smoke and peals of lightning and thunder, so we can see Him with our physical eyes and yet we do not actually see Him.
+Let's explain all of this.
+God is fire: a spiritual fire, a holy fire.
+When man connects with God, his eyes can see into the spiritual realm so that he can see God.
+So God gave us spiritual eyes to see and spiritual ears to hear so that we can look into the spiritual realm because we, too, have a spirit; but when God comes down to man, then God has to have a physical element, such as fire and smoke and peals of lightning and thunder, so we can see Him with our physical eyes, and yet we do not actually see Him.